By Mexar

 Growth Levers

-- Wearable or smart-sensor integration would remove manual logging friction
+- Smart-sensor integration would remove manual logging friction.

-- B2B partnerships with shrimp breeders could drive high-value user acquisition
+- B2B partnerships with shrimp breeders could drive acquisition.

 Market Threats